-David DePape expected in court as Ted Cruz slammed for pushing conspiracies - latest
+Court hears DePape was on ‘suicide mission’ as Megyn Kelly airs conspiracies - latest

 Assailant breaks into Nancy Pelosi’s home, attacks husband Paul Pelosi

-David DePape, the man accused of beating House Speaker Nancy Pelosi’s husband with a hammer during a struggle in the couple’s San Francisco home, was expected to make his first court appearance on Tuesday.
+David DePape, the man accused of beating House Speaker Nancy Pelosi’s husband Paul with a hammer during a struggle in the couple’s San Francisco home, pleaded not guilty in his first court appearance on Tuesday.

-The 42-year-old was scheduled for a hearing where he will be advised of the state court charges against him, Reuters reported.
+In court documents, prosecutors described Mr DePape as embarking on a “suicide mission” targeting the Pelosis, as well as other state and federal officials.

+The 42-year-old could face as many as 50 years in prison if found guilty on state and federal charges.

 Elsewhere, Sen Ted Cruz was called out by critics for propping up conspiracy theories about the violent assault on the House Speaker’s husband.